dominicons/Kambria-robot/README.md

 ```
 - Replace your SSID, password to connect HiveMQ server.
 - Data will be retrieved from hiveMQ server and displayed on screen Ohmni Robot

+## **4. QR code reading.**

+# **The required packages to build the read QR-code using python for Ohmnibot**

+These packages alow us to perfrom certain tasks on OHmnibot:

+# install library

+pip install imutils
+pip install qrcode
+pip install pyautogui
+pip install numpy
+pip install opencv-python
+pip install opencv-contrib-python
+pip install pyzbar

+# How code work

+# using pyautogui library for take screenshot

+use:
+    pyautogui.screenshot("screenshot.png")

+This code help take the screenshot  and create image "screenshot.png"

+# using opencv2 library for reading image from screenshot

+use:
+    img = cv2.imread("screenshot.png")
+This code use opencv2 to open the image "screenshot.png"

+use:
+    cv2.imshow('Result', imutils.resize(img, width=600))
+This code show the result qr code data.

+# using qrcode library for reading QR code image

+use:
+    for barcode in decode(img):
+        myData = barcode.data.decode('utf-8')
+        print(myData)
+        pts = np.array([barcode.polygon], np.int32)
+        pts = pts.reshape((-1, 1, 2))
+        cv2.polylines(img, [pts], True, (255, 0, 255), 5)
+        pts2 = barcode.rect
+        cv2.putText(img, myData, (pts2[0], pts2[1]),
+                    cv2.FONT_HERSHEY_SIMPLEX, 0.9, (255, 0, 255), 2)
+This code can transform qrcode image from "screenshot.png" to myData and show data.

+# using os library for remove file "screenshot.png"

+use:
+    path = 'screenshot.png'
+    os.remove(path)
+This code can remove file "screenshot.png" when finished reading QRcode

+# Run code

+python robot_qr_tdt.py